Thriving after a breakup? Yes, it’s totally possible.

 Anytime you are moving into a new home you will want to have do some energy cleansin.
 This is an especially important step if you are staying in the home you shared with your ex-partner!
 You don’t want to be sitting in their energy all day if you’re trying to get over them.
 So clear out all that old stagnant (or angry) energy to make a lot more room for you.

-Each of these steps helped me out a lot through my turbulent times and I hope they also help you.
+Thriving during a breakup was possible for me and it’s possible for you too.
 But please don’t try to rush yourself through the process; this list is intended only to inspire not to add yet more stress in this already-crazy time.
 The most important step of all during this time is to love on yourself.
 Accept where you’re at, how you’re feeling and tap into your needs and you’ll be back to feeling “normal” very soon.